Open Search -

 Although this was the end for Barry Golf Club the Barry Artisans carried on for several more years.

 Barry Golf Club, The Leys, Gileston.
-Location of the former course.
+O.S.
+Map from the 1940/50s showing the Golf Course.